Marine geophysicist Giacomo Cocchi

 One thing about SafeLane is that you can take part in virtually every stage of the survey process, from survey planning to acquisition, processing and reporting.
 You must be flexible with your schedule and versatile with computers; having some coding skills does not hurt.

-How was your recent experience on project in Asia?
+How was your recent experience on project in Vietnam?

 We worked closely with an in-country company that provided us with their priceless local knowledge and logistics support.

-This being our first job in in a new country, we had to deal with different technical and logistic issues.
+This being our first job in Vietnam, we had to deal with different technical and logistic issues.

-From a technical standpoint, the particular orientation of the magnetic field locally put new operational constraints on the magnetometers; the sensor configuration and the survey planning had to be adjusted accordingly.
+From a technical standpoint, the particular orientation of the magnetic field in Vietnam put new operational constraints on the magnetometers; the sensor configuration and the survey planning had to be adjusted accordingly.

 The main logistic limitations were weather, tides, as well as the traffic and fishing gear within the survey area: while the former two are somehow foreseeable, fishing activity is largely unpredictable; further to that, the communication between vessels in rural areas is often rudimental.